US Army EOD technicians pay tribute to airborne pioneers during Currahee Mountain run

 |0

-This work, US Army EOD technicians pay tribute to airborne pioneers during Currahee Mountain run [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army EOD technicians pay tribute to airborne pioneers during Currahee Mountain run, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army EOD technicians pay tribute to airborne pioneers during Currahee Mountain run